CIUS: Weapons procurement for Ukraine highlights problems in Canadian defense capabilities

 - The West needs to keep supporting Ukraine with military aid;

-- Defence procurement for Ukraine, Europe’s energy crisis highlight Canada’s problems at home;
+- Defense procurement for Ukraine, Europe’s energy crisis highlight Canada’s problems at home;

 - Canada can set an international example by stepping up in the prosecution of Vladimir Putin and Russia’s war crimes in Ukraine.